arestivo/slides/markdown/os-memory.md

 ![](../assets/memory/fragmentation.svg)

-Fragmentation can be solved by using a memory compaction technique.
+Fragmentation can be fixed by using a memory compaction technique.

 ---